DinoChiesa/get-gcp-access-token/README.md

 ```

 But the catch is, this works if and only if the command is run from a Google
+Compute Engine (GCE) instance.
+It can be from a raw VM, or a Cloud Run app, or a
-Compute Engine instance.
-It gets a token for the service account which is used
+Cloud Shell instance... or an Apigee API!
+This request gets a token for the
-by the GCE instance.
-You do not need to create or download a service account
+service account which is used by the GCE instance.
+You do not need to create or
-key file for this to work.
-This call won't work if you try invoking that
+download or reference a service account _key file_ for this to work.
+This call
-endpoint from your laptop, or a build server that runs outside of GCP.
+won't work if you try invoking that endpoint from your laptop, or a build server
+that runs outside of GCP.

 ## The other ways, via gcloud